singaltanmay/cineast-wiki/Environment-Setup.md

-# Development Environment Setup
+# Environment Setup

-This is a guide on how to set-up your local development environment to contribute to cineast.
+This is a guide on how to set-up your local environment to contribute to and use cineast.

----

-# Note

-**This guide is w.r.t. the [`dev` branch](https://github.com/vitrivr/cineast/tree/dev).**

----

 ## Prerequisites

 It is expected that you have a JDK installed.